-At the end of employment, the employer may try and get an employee to sign a separation agreement as a release of claims against the employer - essentially a promise by the employee to not file a lawsuit against their old employer.
-In exchange, the employee may be offered a financial incentive to the employee, often in the form of a severance payment, so they sign the agreement.
-The severance and separation agreement may be standard operating procedure for the business or it could involve a sensitive matter where the company is worried about getting sued.
+At the end of employment, the employer may try and get an employee to sign a separation agreement.
+This agreement acts as a release of claims against the employer - essentially a promise by the employee to not file a lawsuit against their old employer.
+In exchange, the employer may offer a financial incentive to the employee, often in the form of a severance payment, so they sign the agreement.
+The severance and separation agreement is often a standard operating procedure for the business.
+However, it could also involve a sensitive matter where the company is worried about getting sued.

 Severance and Separation Agreements in Massachusetts

 Some jobs require paying severance under the terms of the employment contract or personnel policies.
 Other jobs do not require any severance or any additional compensation or payment upon termination.

 Severance packages and separation agreements often go together after an employee is laid-off or loses his or her job.
-An employee may not be required to sign a separation agreement or agree to release the employer of liability.
+An employee cannot be required or forced to sign a separation agreement and agree to release the employer of liability.
 If a court sees that the employee was forced or coerced into signing a separation agreement, the court refuse to enforce the contract.
-However, there is nothing stopping an employer offering an incentive, in the form of a severance payment, to compensate the employee for releasing future claims against the company.
+However, there is nothing stopping an employer offering an incentive, in the form of a severance payment, to compensate the employee for releasing any claims they may have against the company.

 These dynamics make it clear how important these agreements can be for a business.
 Not only can an enforceable severance agreement stop an employee from filing a lawsuit against the company; it can also contractually obligate a former employee to keep from disclosing sensitive information to business competitors.

 What is in a Severance Agreement?

 The severance agreement generally lays out what the employee can and cannot do after leaving their job.
 Common elements of a severance agreement include:

 - A statement that the employee has been paid in full and has received all of the compensation and benefits that they were entitled to receive